-Far Flung Adventures is a long established outdoor adventure company with 45 years experience in the business of putting people and rivers together.
+Far Flung Adventures is a long established outdoor adventure company with over 48 years experience in the business of putting people and rivers together.
 Our guide training program is taught by top tier professionals, all with over 10 years of experience in the outdoor industry on rivers across the united states and world.
 You will come away from this course with the tools needed to begin a fun-filled and exciting summer job or to get you on your way towards a long and adventurous career in the guiding industry.

 In this course we will cover paddle raft guiding, rowing, river camping, and the skills necessary to be a teammate and customer service and safety oriented professional.
 You will have the opportunity through this course to experience multiple sections of two different rivers and will come away with a new knowledge base that will be applicable to many guiding genres and work scenarios.

 to add some fun and wilderness experience, all of our courses include a two-day trip on the Rio Chama as part of the week of training.

 Our lead instructor of every guide school is an American Canoe Association certified rafting guide instructor.
 Qualifying students will leave the course with a Rafting Guide assessment card.

 See our Swiftwater Page if you are interested in taking that course after your guide training.